 Why Short-Chain Fatty Acids Are Key To Gut & Overall Health, Plus How To Get More

-In the real world, we grapple with different—albeit equally terrifying—monsters: leaky gut, autoimmunity, heart disease, and cancer.
-And as a gastroenterologist, I'm not supposed to tell you there's one seemingly simple, magical solution to our medical issues.
+As a gastroenterologist, I'm not supposed to tell you there's one seemingly simple, magical solution to our gut issues.
 I even flat-out say to my patients, "There's no silver bullet."
 But let me tell you a secret—I actually think there's something that comes close.

 Curious about this real-life sprinkle of fairy dust?
 They're called short-chain fatty acids (SCFAs), and I'm sharing the details on how they can shift your health for good and how to get more of them.

 Why should you care about short-chain fatty acids?

 Reset your gut, beat bloating, and help reduce waist circumference.*

 Let's start with the basics.
 SCFAs are produced when bacteria—the good kind—ferment fiber in the gut, thereby providing your body with energy, keeping your metabolism humming, and even thwarting a wide range of digestive disorders.*

 There are three main types of SCFAs: butyrate, acetate, and propionate.
 If you haven't heard of them, that's in large part because we've been ignoring fiber like it's the nerdy kid from high school.
 But that's all starting to change.